playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 window.matchMedia("(prefers-color-scheme: dark)").matches;
 ```

-We can even add a listener for when the user changes this preference real-time by doing the following:
+We can even add a listener for when the user changes this preference real time by doing the following:

 ```javascript
 window